 Conservation efforts in the Nyungwe Forest have been led by PCFN (Projet Conservation de la Foret de Nyungwe), a project supported by the Wildlife Conservation Society (WCS), since 1984.
-PCFN has been working with the Office de Tourisme et Parcs Nationaux (ORTPN) to mitigate the major threats of fires and mining.
-PCFN and ORTPN focus their conservation efforts in five areas: Law Enforcement, Tourism, Monitoring and Research, Community Conservation, and Capacity Building.
-The following is synopsized from a report produced by the Wildlife Conservation Society (WCS).
+PCFN has been working with the Rwandan Development Board or RDB, formerly the Office de Tourisme et Parcs Nationaux (ORTPN), to mitigate major threats to the forest and build capacity for forest conservation.
+PCFN/WCS and RDB focus their conservation efforts in five areas: Law Enforcement, Tourism, Monitoring and Research, Community Conservation, and Capacity Building.
+The following is summarized from a report produced by the Wildlife Conservation Society (WCS).

 Monitoring and Research

 Long-term monitoring programs for mammals and birds have been underway for over five years.
 While bird populations have remained stable over the years, large mammal populations have greatly decreased since the late 1990s.
 Ranger based monitoring is now underway and other organizations also maintain research programs in Nyungwe.
 All of projects have aided in the conservation of the biodiversity and health of the Nyungwe forest.

 Conservation cannot succeed unless the people who live in the area support the conservation efforts.
 In order to get the community surrounding and within Nyungwe involved in forest conservation, WCS has developed a program that educates and dialogues with leaders within the community, as well as adults and children.
 From holding community meetings to leading school programs, WCS is working directly with the communities surrounding Nyungwe.

 WCS and PCFN have a strong relationship with the University of Rwanda (formerly called the National University of Rwanda) and other institutions in Rwanda, and hopes to develop more research collaborations in which students and researchers are using Nyungwe in their studies.